kristofe/wm_mariokart64/README.md

      To install a different CUDA version, refer to the [PyTorch Installation Guide](https://pytorch.org/).

 3. **Run the Model**
+   When running the python script above, the model will be downloaded automatically from [HuggingFace](https://huggingface.co/DereWah/diamond-mariokart64) (~1.42 GB).

    ```bash
    python src/play.py
    ```